world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 content below, substituting the appropriate resource names.
 The AKIDs come from the EDP certificates in [secretfiles](../testing/secretfiles).

+To create one for the reporting server, create the file `authority_key_identifier_to_mc_principal_map.textproto` with the content below, substituting the appropriate resource names.
+The AKIDs come from the MC certificates in [secretfiles](../testing/secretfiles).

 ```prototext
 # proto-file: src/main/proto/wfa/measurement/config/authority_key_to_principal_map.proto
 # proto-message: AuthorityKeyToPrincipalMap